websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/custom-filter-examples.md

 ### Excluding Certain Documents and Media Content

 Sometimes, you may want to exclude certain types of content from appearing in the Search Results.
-To exclude Documents and Media file entries that are only present to be added to Web Content, you must first distinguish the particular files to exclude, in a way that they can be .
+To exclude Documents and Media file entries that are only present in the system to be added to Web Content, you must first distinguish the particular files to exclude, in a way that they can be .
 You can tag them with something that declares their purpose (`wconly`, perhaps) or you can put them into a dedicated [Documents and Media Folder](./../../../content-authoring-and-management/documents-and-media/uploading-and-managing/creating-folders.md ).
-Once you  configure a Custom Filter like this:
+To configure a Custom Filter to exclude a Documents and Media Folder, use these settings:

 **Filter Query Type:** `Match`